swoodums/turtle-cafeteria/README.md

 - [x] Develop barebones API endpoints
 - [x] Flesh out the README
 - [x] Write Tests for API app
-- [ ] Build out data structures for recipes.
+- [x] Build out data structures for recipes.
-- [ ] Build out routes for recipes
+- [x] Build out routes for recipes
+- [x] Separate Steps from Recipes
+- [ ] Separate Ingredients from Recipes
 - [ ] Orchestrate CI in GitHub Actions
 - [ ] Orchestrate CD in GitHub Actions
     - Need to have something to deploy, and set up deployment.